-6. Students have a maximum of 5 consecutive semesters (includes Fall, Spring, & Summer terms) from admission to graduation to complete the LPN to ASN Program.
-Students with English as a second language may be granted an additional semester to complete the program.

-7. If a student has health problems that in the opinion of the nursing faculty negatively influence his/her progress in the nursing program, the faculty may require certification by a medical doctor (approved by the nursing faculty) as to the person's fitness to continue in nursing.

-8. A student who is unsuccessful in Nursing 208, Medical Surgical Nursing II, must also repeat Nursing 209, Medical Surgical Nursing II Clinical when repeating Nursing 208.

-9. If a student is unable to complete the program within the maximum time length of 5 consecutive semesters and chooses to return to the program, the student must reapply to the nursing program and will need to re-take NUR 157 or successfully clep NUR 157.
+- 7. Students have a maximum of 5 consecutive semesters (includes Fall, Spring, & Summer terms) from admission to graduation to complete the LPN to ASN Program.
+Students with English as a second language may be granted an additional semester to complete the program. - 8.
+If a student has health problems that in the opinion of the nursing faculty negatively influence his/her progress in the nursing program, the faculty may require certification by a medical doctor (approved by the nursing faculty) as to the person's fitness to continue in nursing. - 9.
+A student who is unsuccessful in Nursing 208, Medical Surgical Nursing II, must also repeat Nursing 209, Medical Surgical Nursing II Clinical when repeating Nursing 208. - 10.
+If a student is unable to complete the program within the maximum time length of 5 consecutive semesters and chooses to return to the program, the student must reapply to the nursing program and will need to re-take NUR 157 or successfully clep NUR 157.
 Additionally, if the student completed NUR 150, 165, 215, or 254 within two calendar years of readmission into the LPN to ASN program, the student will NOT be required to re-take NUR 150, 165, 215 or 254.
-If the course completion date is greater than 2 years from the readmission date, the student will be required to re-take the course or successfully clep the course if clep option available.
+If the course completion date is greater than 2 years from the readmission date, the student will be required to re-take the course or successfully clep the course if clep option available. - 11.
+A student's degree from WKU must be conferred within 6 months of the student completing their last nursing course.
+If not, then the student must repeat NUR 255, Medical Surgical Nursing III and NUR 257 Nursing Seminar and Practicum to ensure compliance with Kentucky state regulation which states "The integrated practicum shall be completed within a period not to exceed seven (7) consecutive weeks while the governing institution is in session and within seven (7) months of graduation". - 12.
+A student returning to the program after a nursing course failure should review WKU Degree

-10. A student returning to the program after a nursing course failure should review WKU Degree Requirements and the WKU Repeating Courses policy in the current version of the WKU Undergraduate Catalog.
+Requirements and the WKU Repeating Courses policy in the current version of the WKU Undergraduate

+Catalog.